michvic/michvic/README.md

 ## About me

-- 🌱 Divided into web developer and machine learning engineer
+- 🌱 Divided between web developer and machine learning engineer
 - 📫 How to reach me: **michelvictor.doc@gmail.com**

 ### Professional experience